Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 It might be required to remove the battery but that can be done without touching any warranty seals.

 **Warning**:<br/>
-Unfortunately, there are some unresolved issues with the Mijia STYTJ02YM viomi.vacuum.v8.
+Do not try to root the viomi.vacuum.v8 as there are many of them that will unrecoverably brick if you try to do so.
-It is strongly recommended to not attempt to root the v8 variant to avoid the risk of bricking the robot.
+You can check if yours is a v8 by looking at the SSID of the WiFi AP the robot creates.

 **Note:**<br/>
 While Valetudo works with their model firmwares, the recommended rooting procedure is to flash these with a Viomi V6 firmware as that has more features.